 Despite being a chronic nuisance and public health hazard, gas powered leaf blowers are becoming more common and more powerful.
 The toxic exhaust, dangerous dust and extreme noise they create is harmful to everyone – especially children and seniors.
 Bottom line: gas powered leaf blowers may seem like a temporary annoyance but they are a serious threat to public health and the environment.

 The facts are clear

-- The EPA has shown that leaf blowers and other gas powered lawn and garden equipment exposes workers and the public to high levels of toxic and carcinogenic emissions such as benzene, butadiene, formaldehyde and fine particulates.
+- The EPA has shown that leaf blowers and other gas powered lawn and garden equipment expose workers and the public to high levels of toxic and carcinogenic emissions such as benzene, butadiene, formaldehyde and fine particulates.

-- Children and the Elderly are particularly vulnerable to the dust and toxic emissions created by gas blowers.
+- Children and the elderly are particularly vulnerable to the dust and toxic emissions created by gas blowers.

 - The American Lung Association, American Heart Association, World Health Organization and the Center for Disease Control and Prevention all report on the dangerous health risks associated with exposure to these types of emissions including cancer, lung disease, respiratory illnesses and dementia.

 - Gas blowers produce high levels of noise which have been shown to pose serious health risks including hearing loss, hypertension and productivity loss.